-- No archaeological mitigation is required. - Should any substantial fossil remains (e.g. vertebrate bones and teeth, shells, calcretised burrows) be encountered during excavation, however, these should be reported to SAHRA for possible mitigation by a professional palaeontologist (Contact details: Dr Ragna Redelstorff, SAHRA, P.O.
+- The proposed development will not negatively impact on any significant archaeological resources, however it is recommended that site PLSK1 be formally recorded. - PLSK1 must not be impacted by the proposed development and a 20m buffer around the site must be implemented. - Should any substantial fossil remains (e.g. vertebrate bones and teeth, shells, calcretised burrows) be encountered during excavation, however, these should be reported to SAHRA for possible mitigation by a professional palaeontologist (Contact details: Dr Ragna Redelstorff, SAHRA, P.O.
 Box 4637, Cape Town 8000.
-Tel: 021 202 8651.Email: rredelstorff@sahra.org.za).
+Tel: 021 202 8651.
+Email: rredelstorff@sahra.org.za).